Some would say that attachment parenting contradicts sleep training.

 If this is true; you absolutely, inarguably, need to get regular, sufficient rest.

 Motherhood is incredibly demanding and requires a finely-tuned well-oiled machine to carry it out.
 You have to be patient.
-You have to be understanding; energized; empathetic; entertaining; not to mention focused; to be a good parent.
+You have to be understanding; energised; empathetic; entertaining; not to mention focused; to be a good parent.
 Ask yourself.
 How many of those qualities would you say you possess on three hours of sleep?

-“There’s no way to be a perfect Mother and a million ways to be a good one.”
+“There’s no way to be a perfect Mother and a million ways to be a good one”.

 It reminds me that we, like our babies, are unique.
 All of these parenting recipes need to be tweaked and adjusted to suit our individual and family needs.